philtrep/EnviroJs/README.md

-# enviro-js
+# EnviroJS
-Facilitates multi-environment front-end development
+Environment Management for the browser